narci90/ngxTablePowerfull/src/ngxTablePowerfull/README.md

     alignText: 'left',
     alignHeader: 'left',
     evaluateValueMethod: null                                      // methodYourComponent(column?, row?).
 Indicate method located in your component, which should return the value which will be assigned to the row
-    visibleValueProperty: null                                     // Enter the name of the property that will be displayed although the table will continue to work with the original property of the original prop column back
+    visibleValueProperty: null                                     // Enter the name of the property that will be displayed although the table will continue to work with the original property of the original prop column back.
+                                                                      Indicate $value --> will be translated by value of origanl property.

     - Example build columns table: